Chlorophytus/celerytest/README.md

 - GPU minimum: Intel UHD6xx Graphics (a video card would be nice)
 ### ...how do I run this?
 - CMake 3.19.x required
-- SDL2 (Base / TTF / Image)
-- An OpenGL 4.6 runtime should be on your computer.
+- raylib v5.0

 ### ...why?
-I was bored. :)
+I was bored